Supply Market Analysis - Example Questions

 • Feasibility: will the market be technically capable of meeting the requirement?

-• Technical/product innovation: technological advancements or product/service developments expected and how can requirement be future proofed to take advantage of these?
+• Technical/product innovation: are technological advancements or product/service developments expected and how can your requirement be future-proofed to take advantage of these advancements / developments?

 • Competition: how many potential suppliers provide what is required?
 Will there be effective competition?